maxamillion/dotfiles/README.rst

 Vim
 ---

-For `vim`_ I use the `vimified`_ config distro because it's simple, it does everything I want, is easy to use, and I'm really lazy.
+For `vim`_ I use the `SpaceVim`_ config distro.

-My modifications to the default vimified setup are are contained in the ``local.vimrc`` and ``after.vimrc`` files in this repository.
-The following is how I set it all up including installing `vimified`_, and then symlink these files into ``~/vimified/``.
+My modifications to the default SpaceVim setup are are contained in the ``SpaceVim-init.vim`` file in this repository.

+The following is how I set it all up including installing `SpaceVim`_, and then symlink my config file into ``~/.SpaceVim.d/``.

 ::

     cd
-    git clone git://github.com/zaiste/vimified.git
-    ln -sfn vimified/ ~/.vim
-    ln -sfn vimified/vimrc ~/.vimrc
-    cd ~/vimified
-    mkdir bundle
-    mkdir -p tmp/backup tmp/swap tmp/undo
-    git clone https://github.com/gmarik/vundle.git bundle/vundle
-    ln -s ~/dotfiles/local.vimrc ~/vimified/local.vimrc
+    curl -sLf https://spacevim.org/install.sh | bash -s -- install vim
-    ln -s ~/dotfiles/after.vimrc ~/vimified/after.vimrc
+    ln -s ~/dotfiles/SpaceVim-init.vim ~/.SpaceVim.d/init.vim
-    vim +BundleInstall +qall

-I also install `powerline`_'s `patched fonts`_ to supplement the `airline`_ config that comes with vimified.
+I also install `powerline`_'s `patched fonts`_ to supplement the `airline`_ config that comes with SpaceVim.

 ::